 Work Sans is another sans-serif font that is optimized for screen use.
 The designers suggest using the middleweight styles mostly for something that is from 14px-48px.

-What are some of the most attractive fonts for a website?
+What are some attractive fonts for a website?

 Fonts are an important part of website design.
 They contribute to the overall look and feel of the site and provide clarity and readability.
 Fonts can be used to create a sense of hierarchy, direct users to important information, and create a visually appealing and uniform layout.
 It can also be used to convey a message or to create a sense of personality and brand identity.